FerasKhalil/reading-notes/read06.md

 You can use it **internally** in your html file using "style" tag, or **externally** in a new file and then link it to your html file. using it **externally** is always best practice. it has some advantages one of them is that the site will load faster once the css stylesheet has been downloaded.

+### colors
+- **RGB** colors means how much Red, Green and blue are used for the color red green and blue combined with one darker than the other can almost make all other colors. you can control and make any color you want. rgb(5,55,555) this means 5 of red, 55 of green and 555 of blue.
+- **HSL** colors.

+there are 3 ways to specify colors in **CSS**
+- RGB values
+- hex codes
+- color names